-The Canadian Biogas Association (CBA) is developing an industry-led, national Anaerobic Digestion (AD) Guideline document.
+The Canadian Biogas Association (CBA) has developed an industry-led, national Anaerobic Digestion (AD) Guideline document.
 The AD Guideline provides recommended planning, design, and operational practices for AD facilities that process food and organic waste materials.
 The document aims to create a clear outline of best practices for biogas projects and assist developers and stakeholders with the regulatory process and remove barriers to support growth in the green economy.

 The CBA’s objectives in developing the AD Guideline are: